BrockDSL/Collection-Builder-Site-Building-Guide/README.md

 Site Level Settings

 - "title"  This is the title of your exhibit as it will be displayed on the home page of your site.
-Pick a name that makes sense and type it as you want it to be show (No need to add hyphens or underscore here).
+Pick a name that makes sense and type it as you want it to be shown (No need to add hyphens or underscore here).
 An example of what this line will look like is:
      - title: My Amazing Demo Exhibit

 - "tagline"  This is the short line of text that will appear at the top of some pages on your site.
 An example of what this line will look like is: